-a.
+- a.
 Course work transferred or accepted for credit toward an undergraduate program must represent collegiate course work relevant to the formal award, with course content and level of instruction resulting in student competencies at least equivalent to those of students enrolled in Southern Union's undergraduate formal award programs.
-In assessing and documenting equivalent learning and qualified faculty, the

-College may use recognized guides which aid in the evaluation for credit.
-Such guides include those published by the American Council on Education, The American Association of Collegiate Registrars and Admissions Officers, and the National Association of Foreign Student Affairs.

-- A course completed at other regionally accredited postsecondary institutions with a passing grade will be accepted for transfer as potentially creditable toward graduation requirements. - c.
+In assessing and documenting equivalent learning and qualified faculty, the College may use recognized guides which aid in the evaluation for credit.
+Such guides include those published by the American Council on Education, The American Association of Collegiate Registrars and Admissions Officers, and the National Association of Foreign Student Affairs. - A course completed at other regionally accredited postsecondary institutions with a passing grade will be accepted for transfer as potentially creditable toward graduation requirements. - c.
 A transfer student from a collegiate institution not accredited by the appropriate regional association may request an evaluation of equivalent transfer credits after completing 15 semester hours with a cumulative GPA of 2.0 or above. - d.
-A transfer grade of "D" will only be accepted when the transfer student's cumulative GPA is 2.0 at all institutions.
-If the student has a cumulative 2.0 or above, the "D" grade will be accepted the same as for native students. - e.
+A transfer grade of "D" will only be accepted when the transfer student's cumulative GPA is 2.0 or above at the institution where the "D" grade was earned.
+This does not apply to English courses. - e.
 Awarding of transfer credit to fulfill graduation requirements will be based on applicability of the credits to the requirements of the degree sought.